-A Treatise on Sugar was published in multiple London editions throughout the early 1800s, and though not republished in America in its entirety, the Mansong story was extracted and widely published in American newspapers, including the Boston Gazette (1801) and in the New-York Courier (1816).
+In addition to multiple publishing in London, A Treatise on Sugar was also published throughout the early 1800s, and though not republished in America in its entirety, the Mansong story was extracted and widely published in American newspapers, including the Boston Gazette (1801) and in the New-York Courier (1816).
 Alongside Bryan Edwards’ early writing on obi and obeah practices in The History Civil and Commercial…West Indies (1793), Moseley’s rendering of Mansong’s obi would serve as a major source of information on obeah circulating in a variety of print materials in the U.S. and in Europe at the end of the 18th century.
 By 1800, the circulation of fictions drawing from Edwards’ and Moseley’s accounts of obi priests and obeah practices had promoted a reimagining of this figure in “obeah fictions” and in hugely successful stage adaptations of these texts (Jaudon, “Obeah’s Sensations”).
 These stage adaptations typically either treated the obi priest as a noble rebel or an evil conjuror whose medical practices signified disease, corruption, and evil, and whose presence signified the continued fear of insurrection for colonial authority in the wake of the ongoing revolution in Haiti.

 Reviewers of Moseley’s Treatise portrayed the text positively; however, several reviewers took issue with Moseley’s suggestion that “every root and earthly product is nutritious, in proportion to the saccharine principle it contains” (140; 2nd ed.)
 A review in the Anti-Jacobin Review and Magazine from 1800 criticized the medical claim that sugar was the basis of all nourishment, pointing out Moseley’s lack of knowledge on “the facts and doctrines of modern chemistry.”
 Several reviews speak to the treatise as entertainment, such as a review from The Gentlemen’s Magazine from 1801: “on the subject of Obi, and of African, Indian, and American witchcraft, we need only to say, that it is the most curious dissertation that ever appeared in print.”

-Notable critical scholarship on Moseley’s Treatise, such as Diana Paton’s comprehensive research on Three-Fingered Jack, focuses primarily on the text as a source of information on obeah and on Jack Mansong.
+Other notable critical scholarship on Moseley’s Treatise continues to focus primarily on the text as a source of information on obeah and on Jack Mansong, rather than as a reference on the natural history of the island.
 In a 2015 issue of Atlantic Studies, Kelly Wisecup and Toni Wall Jaudon argue that Moseley’s text represents “obeah-as-assemblage, listing the ostensibly natural objects that an obeah might contain and making visible the ways in which obeah’s powers confound empiricist modes of observation” (137).

 Moseley, Benjamin.
 “Preface to the Second Edition.”
 A Treatise on Sugar: With Miscellaneous Medical Observations.
 Printed by John Nichols, for G. G. and J. Robinson, 1800.